able-app/docs/controls/components/form/chiplist.md

 To provide additional context for the component a sentence can be added to the component for examples, how the input will be used, or as further clarification to the label.

 **Note:** The structure and spacing of this component is the same between Textfield, Textarea, Selectlist, Chiplist, Slider, Userlist, and Toggle Button.

+**Note:** Each of the nested elements and primitives of this form component have properties that can be adjusted to customize the component.